-Despite its horrific impact, healing from parentification is possible.
-Adults who have been parentified are highly sensitive, empathic, kind and intuitive.
-In a way, they will become gifted parents because they have been doing it since they were young.
+Despite the horrific impact of parentification trauma, healing from it is possible.
+Adults who have been parentified are highly sensitive, empathic, kind, and intuitive.
+In a way, those who were once a parentified children can become gifted parents because they have been doing it since they were young.

-The goal of therapy or healing is to start prioritizing your needs before you jump into rescuing or pleasing others.
-You might have been a skilled parent figure to others all your lives, but now it is time for you to parent yourself.
-As a child, you needed love, attention, and to be listened to.
+Therapy or coaching aims to start prioritizing your needs before you jump into rescuing or pleasing others.
+You might have been a skilled parent figure to others all your life, but now it is time for you to parent yourself.
+As a child, you needed love and attention to be listened to.
 You also needed room to play, make a mess, and freely explore the world without being burdened with responsibilities.
-If you were deprived of these in the past, it is now within your power to reclaim our lost childhood.
+If you were deprived of these in the past, reclaiming your lost childhood is now within your power.

-The first step to healing is to tell your story as it is.
-You might have spent years trying to hide or deny the truth, in order to protect yourself and your family.
-Perhaps you have little memories or your childhood or find yourself hitting a wall of emotional numbness when you search within.
+The first step to healing is to tell your story of being a parentified child as it is.
+You might have spent years trying to hide or deny the truth in order to protect yourself and your family.
+Perhaps you have few memories of your childhood or find yourself hitting a wall of emotional numbness when you search within.

-Since the trauma you experienced was mostly invisible, you have difficulties gaining recognition for the trauma you have endured.
+Since the trauma you experienced was mostly invisible, you have difficulty gaining recognition for the trauma you have endured.

-But the insidious nature of your trauma does not make them any less valid.
+But the insidious nature of your trauma does not make it any less valid.
 Acknowledging the reality of your lost childhood, however painful at first, is the first step to healing.
-You begin to grieve the childhood you deserved but never have, and can make room for healthy and justified anger.
-Without this step, you will continue to spend energy in denying, suppressing and rationalising your past, which blocks the healing process.
+You begin to grieve the childhood you deserved but never had and can make room for healthy and justified anger.
+Without this step, you will continue to expend energy in denying, suppressing, and rationalizing your past, which blocks the healing process.

 Having been parentified, your automatic default is to assume things are your fault.
-Your inner critic constantly tells you you are not doing enough, good enough, and that when bad things happen, it is your job to mop up the consequences.
-As you spiritually mature into your own person, however, it is time to put things right and to say no to your internalised bully.
+Your inner critic constantly tells you that you are not doing enough or good enough, and that when bad things happen, it is your job to mop up the consequences.
+As you spiritually mature into becoming your own person, however, the time comes to put things right and to say no to your internalized bully.

-Our defensive mechanism forms an honourable part of us.
+Our defensive mechanism forms an honorable part of us.
 We can greet it, bow to it, thank it.
 We say: ‘Thank you for your service, my brave soldier.
-I now know what to do, and finally, you can relax and rest.’
+I now know what to do, and finally, you can relax and rest.”